The Hesse Pencil Variety: Plane Cubics

 $n(p_{ij})=(3p_{7,8}-p_{6,9},\,3p_{5,7}-6p_{4,8}+3p_{3,9},\,3p_{5,6}-6p_{4,7}+3p_{3,8},\,6p_{4,5}+3p_{2,8}-3p_{1,9},\, 6p_{3,5}+6p_{2,7}-6p_{1,8},\,3p_{2,5}-p_{0,9},\,6p_{3,4}+3p_{2,6}-3p_{1,7},\,6p_{2,4}+3p_{1,5}-3p_{0,8},\, 3p_{2,3}+6p_{1,4}-3p_{0,7},\,3p_{1,3}-p_{0,6})$.\\

-We define a variety contained in $G(1,9)$, whose equations are given by the vanishing of the entries of the vector $n(p_{ij})$ together with the equations of the Grassmannian.
-We denote this variety by $N$.
-Using \texttt{Macaulay2} \cite{M2}, we can compute its dimension, degree, and the degrees of the generators of its ideal:
+\begin{defn} We define $N \subset \mathbb{P}^{44}$ to be the subvariety of $G(1,9)$ whose Plücker coordinates $p_{ij}$ satisfy the vanishing of the entries of the vector $n(p_{ij})$, together with the Plücker equations defining the Grassmannian $G(1,9)$. \end{defn} Using \texttt{Macaulay2}~\cite{M2}, we compute the dimension and degree of $N$, as well as the degrees of the generators of its defining ideal.

 with ideal generated by $10$ linear and $200$ quadratic polynomials:

 Let us now consider the space $\bigwedge^2Sym^3\mathbb{C}^3$, which has dimension 45.
 We can think of $G(1,9)\subset \mathbb{P}(\bigwedge^2(Sym^3\mathbb{C}^3))$.
 This space decomposes into Weyl modules as follows: